 - $100 – Restricted Firearms, add-on to the Non-Restricted Firearms portion

 There are two course textbooks: The “Canadian Firearms Safety Course” text, for the Non-Restricted portion of the course, and the “Canadian Restricted Firearms Safety Course” for the Restricted portion of the course.
 Retailers carrying the texts in the Prince George area include: Books & Company and the College of New Caledonia bookstore.
 The PG Public Library also has copies.
-Electronic versions of the texts are also available, click on the links
+An electronic versions of the combined text is also available; click on the link below to view:

 How to Register: